Ireland Pensions Update

 Governance

-There was a busy start to 2024, with trustees completing the own risk assessment and critical reviews.
-Trustees are now scheduling their actions arising out of these reviews over the next three-year cycle as well as ensuring compliance with the other governance requirements set out in the code of practice for trustees.
+After a busy start to 2024 with trustees completing the own risk assessment and critical reviews, trustees are now scheduling their actions arising out of these reviews over the next three-year cycle as well as ensuring compliance with all the other governance requirements as set out in the code of practice for trustees.

-Appointing a scheme secretary to run meetings, maintain a scheme master register, and help ensure governance obligations are being met can greatly assist trustees in keeping on top of their governance requirements.
+Appointing a scheme secretary to run meetings and maintain a scheme master register together with ensuring governance obligations are being met can greatly assist trustees in keeping on top of their governance requirements.

-Mercer can help trustees with their scheme secretarial services.
+Mercer can support trustees with their scheme secretarial services.
 Please contact us for further information.

 Related solutions